Engineering

 1. Pre-Action Approval

 The agent proposes a tool call, pauses execution, and waits for a human to approve or deny before proceeding.
-This is the highest-friction pattern and should be reserved for truly consequential actions: fund transfers, data deletion, contract execution, or communications with legal implications.
+This is the highest-friction pattern and should be reserved for consequential actions: fund transfers, data deletion, contract execution, or communications with legal implications.

 # Pre-action: agent stops and waits before executing